keya2000/Notepad/README.md

 a file, create new file , Save current working file or Exit from notepad .
 Used <b> Edit </b> ribbon to perform edit realated task ( Cut/copy/paste) & <b>Format</b> ribbon to give a attractive look of your page.</pre>

+## Contribution
+<pre>Pull requests are always welcome.
+Please make sure that You have not any error before requesting. </pre>